Sunday, 31 August 2014

 Its perfect for your Sunday lunch menu with nothing else but steamed rice.
 Also, it's one of the top listed recipe to do for a guest come in!
 In both sides of my family, on special occasions, it is done given in Kolkata or the entire Bengal; a good quality, big sized Bengal Carp is always available!
 It is difficult to get the choice of size & taste of our coveted fish varieties here!
 I got it & cooked the recipe!

-In fact, Doi Maach / Yogurt Fish does not require that amount or variety of spices either.
-What is important is the quality of the fish, of the plain yogurt.
+In fact, Doi Maach / Yogurt Fish does not require that amount or variety of spices.
+What is important is the quality of fish, of plain yogurt.
 The fish has to be fresh, a rohu or katla [Bengal Carp] of above 3-4 kilograms.
 I repeat again that it may not be as old a recipe in the Bengali Homes.
 It might be a modification, addition to an old recipe.
 Was really yogurt, tomato used in maximum of the Bengali Homes?
 I doubt!
 Any conclusion drawn requires good amount of research, which I do not do!
-Better I share our family recipe of Yogurt Fish / Doi Maach.
+Better I share our family recipe of Yogurt Fish / Doi Mach.

 INGREDIENTS ( for the marination) :